clementfarabet/ipam-tutorials/th_tutorials/1_supervised/README.md

 over the entire training set.
 By default, it uses the basic training set size (about 70,000 samples).
 If you use the flag: `-size extra`, you will obtain state-of-the-art results (in a couple of days of course!).

+### Final Exercise

+If time allows, you can try to replace this dataset by other datasets, such as MNIST, which you should already have working (from day 1).
+Try to think about what you have to change/adapt to work with other types of images (non RGB, binary, infrared?).